gelldur/EventBus/README.md

 bus.unlistenAll(token);//Now those two lambdas will be removed from listeners
 ```

-If you don't want handle manually with `token` you can use `EventCollector` class.
+If you don't want to handle manually with `token` you can use `EventCollector` class.
-It is useful when we want to have multiple listen in one class.
+It is useful when we want to have multiple listeners in one class.
 So above example could look like this:

 ```cpp
 Dexode::EventBus bus;